 In 2009 our overlanding Africa started in Sicily where we took the car ferry to Tunesia.
-It was planned to travel to Cap Town within 4 month, but everything turned out differently and our journey lasted for almost 8 years.
+We planned to travel to Cap Town within 4 month, but everything turned out differently and our journey lasted for almost 8 years.
 Read on how it happened.

 Our Overlanding Africa Countries:

 The first trip from 2009 to 2011

 What is overlanding Africa about?

 Overlanding in Africa can be an incredible adventure, allowing you to explore the vast and diverse landscapes, experience unique cultures, and encounter wildlife in their natural habitats.
 However, it’s important to plan your trip carefully to ensure a safe and enjoyable journey.
 Here are some tips to consider:

 - Research and plan your route: Africa is a vast continent with diverse countries and regions.
 Research the areas you want to visit, consider the political stability and safety conditions, and plan your route accordingly.
 Consult travel guides, online resources, and local authorities to gather information about road conditions, border crossings, and necessary permits.

 - Choose a suitable vehicle: Overlanding in Africa requires a reliable and sturdy vehicle that can handle various terrains.
 A 4×4 vehicle with high ground clearance is recommended to navigate through rough roads and off-road tracks.
 Make sure you have a well-maintained and equipped vehicle with essential tools, spare parts, and recovery equipment.

 - Pack essential gear: Pack camping equipment such as tents, sleeping bags, cooking gear, and water storage containers.
 Carry a first-aid kit, mosquito repellent, sunscreen, and a comprehensive toolkit.
 It’s also crucial to have sufficient food, water, and fuel supplies, as well as spare tires and extra fuel containers.